 - An established track record of success in the format

-- Spent more than six months managing a Top 20 market sports radio station
+- Spent more than six months managing a Top 20 Mid Market sports radio station

 - Points are given for each ranking (EX: 20 points for 1st place, 1 point for 20th place)

-I extend my congratulations to each person who made this list, and am now proud to present “BSM’s Top 20 Mid-Market Sports Radio Program Directors of 2016”!
+I extend my congratulations to Andy on a well deserved honor, and am pleased to present “BSM’s Top 20 Major Market Sports Radio Program Directors of 2017”!

 - Andy Roth finished ahead of Brad Willis by 14 points; Willis though earned more 1st place votes (8-7)